 Open to foreign-born students registered in a CBE institution for the full grade 12 year, who have been attending a Canadian high school for at least two years, and who are completing the requirements of a high school diploma within 15 months of graduation.
 Applicants must have demonstrated academic progress in grade 12, and have intent to obtain their Canadian citizenship and to pursue post-secondary education.
 Applicants are new Canadians (within 2-5 years) (permanent residents).
 Applicants must have demonstrated financial need.

-Applicants are required to submit an essay on their origins and arrival in Canada, some of the challenges they have faced as a learner in a new country, and what their plans are for further education.
-The essay must be no more than 500 words in length (one page, typed or printed).
+Applicants are required to submit an essay of approximately 500 words on their origins and arrival in Canada, some of the challenges they have faced as a learner in a new country, and what their plans are for further education.

 Selection will be based on academic merit, financial need and the essay.